Gulabdas Broker: Works

+Broker also translated literature into Gujarati, including Henrik Ibsen's Ghosts (1960) and Henry James's The American (1967).

 Awards

 Broker was awarded the Padma Shri, the fourth highest civilian award in India in 1992.
 He was also awarded Ranjitram Suvarna Chandrak, the highest literary award in Gujarati language, in 1998.
 He also received Kumar Chandrak in 1968.

+He received the Mahida Gold Medal in 1943 for his story Dhumraser.
+The Government of Bombay awarded him the first prize for the play Dhumraser (1947).
+His collection Mansana Man received the first prize from the Government of Gujarat in 1968, an honor also bestowed upon his works Surya and Nava Gaganni Neeche.
+He was honored as a Gujarati writer at the Marathi Sahitya Sammelan in 1974.

-The Government of Gujarat awarded him the Narsinh Mehta Award.
+The Government of Gujarat also awarded him the Narsinh Mehta Award.